Master of Science in Cybersecurity Online

-Education and Training in Cybersecurity Intelligence and Forensics
+Education and Training in Cybersecurity Intelligence, Forensics and Cyber Operations

-Uticaís online MS in Cybersecurity - Intelligence and Forensics trains students to proactively address ever-changing attack and infiltration techniques.
-A leader in economic crime programs for over 20 years, Utica designed the program in response to calls from cybersecurity professionals for a graduate-level program that combines state-of-the-art practices in intelligence and forensics.
+Utica’s online M.S. in Cybersecurity trains students to proactively address ever-changing attack and infiltration techniques.
+A leader in economic crime programs for more than 20 years, Utica designed the program in response to calls from cybersecurity professionals for a graduate-level program that combines state-of-the-art practices in intelligence, forensics and cyber operations.

-The program offers two specializations targeted to students with different interests in this field:
+The program offers three specializations targeted to students with different interests in this field:

 A Degree Program for the 21st Century

-The online masterís in Cybersecurity - Intelligence and Forensics offers students advanced knowledge and hands-on experience in intelligence, critical infrastructures, and investigative principles as they relate to cybercrime, including:
+The online M.S. in Cybersecurity offers students advanced knowledge and hands-on experience in intelligence, critical infrastructures, and investigative principles as they relate to cybercrime, including:

-- :: An understanding of the major concepts in cybersecurity, computer forensics, cyber counterintelligence, cyber intelligence
+- :: An understanding of the major concepts in cybersecurity, computer forensics, cyber intelligence

 - :: Training in critical thinking and decision making skills as they specifically relate to attacks on national critical infrastructures